Cullen’s entire world was one giant headache.

 “It possessed them wolves,” another of the soldiers whispered.

 Cullen did his best not to roll his eyes.
 It was obvious that the pack had been possessed.
-Anyone who had lived through the last blight knew that Ferelden wolves only behaved like this had when demons were involved.
+Anyone who had lived through the last blight knew that Ferelden wolves only behaved like this when demons were involved.
 Then again, Cullen realized, these soldiers probably didn’t know that.
 They were mostly foreigners, and all much younger than he.
 Morris was the oldest person present, aside from Cullen.

 The thought made Cullen feel very old.